TalosTheMinoan/System-Information/readme.md

 ## Important Notice

 🚨 Important Notice: The SystemVista program has been discontinued.
+Maybe one day SystemVista will return, better than ever.
 Thank you for your support.

 ## Our website